Planning-Inspectorate/ODW-Service/logicapp/documentation.md

 **api-connections.tf**

 This file creates the Service Bus and Zendesk custom API connections.
 The custom connection is defined as below and takes the API credentials from KeyVault.
-(Apologies, the formatting of .tf code snippets in markdown files doesn't seem to be working.)

 ```terraform
 resource "azurerm_resource_group_template_deployment" "zendesk_custom_api_template" {